 Moving to Europe, Lexus of Europe’s official map on its home page makes spotting the gaps rather easy.
 And one such gap comes as a shocker: Denmark.
 We were ready to put it in our top 4, except that a bit of research, the remains of the official Lexus Denmark website and an article or two inform us that Lexus actually withdrew from the Danish market on 1 July 2013, citing the country’s onerously high taxes, even on environmentally-friendly hybrids.
 And Democrat socialist presidential candidate Bernie Sanders wants us to be more like Denmark?!
 Heaven forbid…

-The biggest gap in official European Lexus availability is parts of the Baltic region (Bosnia and Herzegovina, Albania and Macedonia).
+The biggest gap in official European Lexus availability is in some of the Balkan states (Bosnia and Herzegovina, Albania and Macedonia).
 Also lacking an official Lexus presence are Belarus, Moldova and Georgia.

 South Africa is the continent’s sole official Lexus market.